How Long Can a UPS Last Without Power? A Runtime and Sizing Guide for SMBs

 What Determines How Long a UPS Lasts on Battery

-Several variables interact to produce the runtime you’ll see in practice.
-Most of them work against the spec sheet numbers over time.
+Several variables interact to produce the runtime you will see in practice.
+Most of them deal with conditions that work against the spec sheet numbers over time.

-- Battery capacity (watt-hours): The total energy stored in the battery bank.
-Larger capacity means longer potential runtime under the same load.
-Published runtime specs assume a new battery at full charge.
+UPS battery capacity (watt hours): The total energy stored in the battery bank, measured in watt hours (Wh).
+Battery size matters.
+Larger battery capacity means longer potential runtime under the same load.
+Published runtime specs assume a new UPS battery at full charge.

-- Connected load (watts): The combined draw of every device the UPS protects.
+Connected load (watts): The total load and combined power draw of every device the UPS protects.
 Running a UPS near its rated capacity cuts runtime dramatically compared to operating it at 75% of rated capacity.
+Basically, the more watts you are pulling from the unit, the faster it drains.

-- Battery age and health: UPS batteries degrade over time.
-According to Vertiv, lead-acid batteries enter a critical deterioration phase between years three and five, often with no visible indicator on the front panel.
+Battery age and health: UPS batteries degrade over time, and battery life is not permanent.
+According to Vertiv, lead acid batteries enter a critical deterioration phase between years three and five, often with no visible indicator on the front panel.
+You need to replace batteries on a regular schedule, at minimum every three to five years, to maintain reliable performance and extend the useful lifespan of the unit.

-- Inverter efficiency: Energy is lost in the DC-to-AC conversion process.
-Quality units operate at 85 to 95% efficiency; the remainder is lost as heat and reduces available runtime.
+Inverter efficiency: Energy is lost in the DC-to-AC conversion process.
+Quality UPS models operate at 85 to 95% efficiency; the remainder is lost as heat and reduces available runtime.

-- Ambient temperature: Heat accelerates battery degradation.
+Ambient temperature: Heat accelerates battery degradation.
 Batteries operated consistently above 77 degrees Fahrenheit deliver shorter runtime per cycle and reach end of life earlier than those kept in climate-controlled spaces.
+Keeping UPS units in a cool, ventilated area is supposed to be a standard practice, but many offices overlook it.

 How to Calculate UPS Runtime for Your Office Workloads

-- Add up the wattage of every protected device.
+Add up the wattage of every protected device.
 Start with nameplate wattage from device labels.
-For workstations and servers, a plug-in power meter provides more accurate real-world readings under typical operating load.
+For workstations and servers, a plug-in power meter provides more accurate real-world readings that account for typical operating load rather than peak demand.

-- Find the battery capacity in watt-hours.
-This appears on the manufacturer spec sheet.
-If only volt-amperes (VA) is listed, multiply VA by 0.6 to estimate usable watts, then confirm against the published runtime curve.
+Find the battery capacity in watt hours.
+If only volt-amperes (VA) is listed, multiply VA by the power factor (typically 0.6) to estimate usable watts, then confirm against the published runtime curve.
+Battery capacity is also expressed in amp hours (Ah) multiplied by voltage (V) to get watt hours.

-- Apply the formula.
-Runtime in hours equals battery watt-hours multiplied by the efficiency factor, divided by load in watts.
 Example: a 1,440 Wh battery at 90% efficiency protecting an 800W load delivers roughly 1.6 hours of runtime.
+Doubling the load on that same unit roughly halves the runtime to about 48 minutes.

-- Cross-check against the manufacturer’s runtime curve.
+Cross-check against the manufacturer’s runtime curve.
 Most UPS vendors publish charts showing runtime at various load percentages.
 These curves are more accurate than any formula because they reflect that specific unit’s battery chemistry and inverter efficiency.
+Do not rely on the formula alone.
+Testing and validation against real-world conditions is the only way to figure out your actual runtime with confidence.

 Runtime Expectations by Common Office Device Type